National Rifle Association: Legislation

 The NRA initially opposed the 1934 National Firearms Act, but gave their support after several changes including the removal of pistols and revolvers and redefinition of machine gun, which regulated what were considered at the time "gangster weapons" such as machine guns, short-barreled rifles, short-barreled shotguns, and sound suppressors.
 However, the organization's position on suppressors has since changed.

 The NRA supported the 1938 Federal Firearms Act (FFA) which established the federal firearms license (FFL) program.
 The FFA required all manufacturers and dealers of firearms who ship or receive firearms or ammunition in interstate or foreign commerce to have a license, and forbade them from transferring any firearm or most ammunition to any person interstate unless certain conditions were met.

 The NRA supported and opposed parts of the Gun Control Act of 1968, which broadly regulated the firearms industry and firearms owners, primarily focusing on regulating interstate commerce in firearms by prohibiting interstate firearms transfers except among licensed manufacturers, dealers and importers.
 The law was supported by America's oldest manufacturers (Colt, Smith & Wesson, etc.) in an effort to forestall even greater restrictions which were feared in response to recent domestic violence.
 The NRA supported elements of the law, such as those forbidding the sale of firearms to convicted criminals and the mentally ill.

 The NRA influenced the writing of the Firearm Owners Protection Act and worked for its passage.

 In 2004, the NRA opposed renewal of the Federal Assault Weapons Ban of 1994.
 The ban expired on September 13, 2004.

 In 2005, President George W. Bush signed into law the NRA-backed Protection of Lawful Commerce in Arms Act which partially shields firearms manufacturers and dealers from being held liable for negligence when crimes have been committed with their products.

+In 2022, the NRA was involved in negotiations of Bipartisan Safer Communities Act but opposed it at the end of the negotiations.
+Enactment of the bill was the first major federal defeat for the NRA since the Federal Assault Weapons Ban of 1994.